tonyseel/blog.hatkit.com/_posts/reviews/2017-09-15-tmobile-60gb-data-offer.md

 Once done successfully, the 10GB free data will be credited into the user's account in 24 hours.
 Post this, T-Mobile will automatically add 10GB free data every month into the account.

 The company claims that the offer is similar to its T-Mobile Monsoon offer, announced three months ago.
-Under the T-Mobile Monsoon offer, the company offered 10GB free data to Airtel Postpaid customers for downloading the T-Mobile android app.
+Under the T-Mobile Monsoon offer, the company offered 10GB free data to T-Mobile's Postpaid customers for downloading the T-Mobile android app.
 The validity of this offer, however, was only three months.

 T-Mobile recently also announced its Postpaid Simple Choice scheme, under which the company offerred unlimited text messages and unlimited (2G) data in 140 countries around the world, at no extra cost.